 Basically a guy named Josh P. from Pennsylvania, who’s full name, address, and phone number I will not reveal at this time, got into my YouTube account, attempted to withdraw earnings, then decided to close down and terminate the account.
 I wasn’t active on YouTube anyways, but the sheer fact that this happened to me was a wakeup call.
 It’s not about YouTube, it’s the fact that you lose access to your whole Google account, losing your Google Drive documents, AdSense account, Google+ account, and many more services provided with your Google login.
 No, he didn’t guess my password.

 He was able to access everything by answering a very basic email security question, thus gaining entrance into my email account with the power to wreck more havoc.
 Being locked out of my own email account and YouTube was quite frustrating as you can imagine.
 Luckily, I had SMS recovery enabled and was able to get back inside my email account.
 By the time that happened, he had already changed the Google account email address and password.
 With the help of YouTube Partner support, I was able to restore my Google account and sort everything back to normal.
-I could’ve taken legal action against Josh, having his full address and phone number, but decided to forgive him due to some cooperation.
-(I still keep his information recorded down in a backup in case something pops up).

 So what did I learn?
 Don’t use a security question that someone can find the answer to easily.
 With that breach in mind, I went back and changed every security question on all my online accounts.
 With all the recent website breaches and data being compromised such as Tuts+ Premium and Dropbox, I had to frequently change my passwords.
 (I didn’t use the same passwords for multiple accounts).
 After having to change multiple account passwords and remembering all the different passwords I had, I started to become more annoyed at the game.
 So what have I been doing to secure myself?